PC Booster Pro removal instructions

 Click Start, choose Settings and click Control Panel.
 Locate and click Add or Remove Programs.

 Right-click in the lower left corner of the screen, in the Quick Access Menu select Control Panel.
 In the opened window choose Programs and Features.

 Click Finder, in the opened screen select Applications.
 Drag the app from the Applications folder to the Trash (located in your Dock), then right click the Trash icon and select Empty Trash.

 In the uninstall programs window, look for "PC Booster Pro" and other suspicious/recently-installed applications, select these entries and click "Uninstall" or "Remove".

 After uninstalling the potentially unwanted application, scan your computer for any remaining unwanted components or possible malware infections.
 To scan your computer, use recommended malware removal software.

 Remove rogue extensions from Internet browsers:

-At the time of research PC Booster Pro did not install any unwanted browser extensions.
-However note that some unwanted applications can be installed together with adware and browser hijackers.
-If you see unwanted ads or get unwanted redirects when browsing the Internet continue with the removal guide below.
+At time of research, PC Booster Pro did not install any unwanted browser extensions, however, some unwanted applications can be installed together with adware and browser hijackers.
+If you experience unwanted ads or redirects when browsing the Internet, continue with the removal guide below.

 Video showing how to remove potentially unwanted browser add-ons: